aws-samples/serverless-patterns/apigw-rest-api-lambda-bedrock-cdk/README.md

-# Amazon API Gateway REST API to Lambda to Bedrock
+# Amazon API Gateway REST API to SQS to Lambda to Bedrock

-This pattern creates an Amazon API Gateway REST API, an AWS Lambda function resource that makes a call to a model in AWS Bedrock.
+This pattern creates an Amazon API Gateway REST API, an AWS Lambda function that makes a call to a model in Amazon Bedrock.

 Learn more about this pattern at Serverless Land Patterns: http://serverlessland.com/patterns/apigw-rest-api-lambda-bedrock-cdk.